deloitte-capstone/responsible-ai/weeks/04-Replication-Part-01.md

 * [Improving Fairness in Machine Learning Systems: What Do Industry Practitioners Need?](https://arxiv.org/pdf/1812.05239.pdf) (Holstein et al.)

 ## Participation Questions
+*Submit to Gradescope by 10AM PT on Thursday, October 20th*
 * What role do you see yourself taking on in a data science team, and why?
 * Describe a time when you struggled to complete an assignment (career or academic).
 What was missing (resources, support, etc.)?
 How did you resolve it?